 Access MIT FAQ

-The new ID card will provide Cambridge campus benefits-eligible employees with free subway and local bus passes.
-The new MBTA pass program is part of Access MIT, which is a broad initiative to change the culture of commuting and transportation on campus and minimize our impact on our environment by encouraging the use of low-carbon forms of transportation whenever possible.
-The new MIT IDs have CharlieCard chips embedded in them to ensure that public transit is always an easy, accessible and free alternative to driving.
+The MBTA-enabled ID is part of Access MIT, a broad initiative launched in June 2016 to change the culture of commuting and transportation on campus and minimize our impact on our environment by encouraging the use of low-carbon forms of transportation whenever possible.
+All MIT IDs issued to benefits-eligible Cambridge employees after June 2016 have the embedded chips to ensure that public transit is always an easy, accessible, and free alternative to driving.

 What about privacy and tracking?
-I’m concerned about who has access to this information if I get a new ID card with an MBTA chip.
+I’m concerned about who has access to this information if I get an ID card with an MBTA chip embedded in it.